 There is a lot of data to sift through.

 More data is out there, and it can take time to sift through all of it to find the gems that will help you achieve your goals.
 Political data scientists need to be able to find the data they need to be successful promptly.

 Not all data is created equal, and some can be pretty noisy.
 Political data scientists need to be able to filter out the noise to find the signal that will help them achieve their goals.

-Political data scientists use models that can be pretty complex, and it can take time to understand all the moving parts.
-Political data scientists need to be able to understand how their models work to be successful.
+Political data scientists use models that can be pretty complex and take time to understand all the moving parts.
+Political data scientists need to understand how their models work to be successful.

 There is always more to do

 The field of political data science is constantly evolving, and there is always more to learn.
 Political data scientists need to be lifelong learners to be successful.